faiz-siddiqh/portfolio-tracker/README.md

 ## Description

-This project is a comprehensive tool designed to track and visualize portfolios of US stocks.
+This project is a comprehensive tool designed to track and visualize portfolios of US stocks , Indian Stocks and Overall Portfolio.
 It provides an interactive interface to analyze your stock holdings, calculate returns, and view portfolio allocations.

 **Future Updates:**
-- Support for tracking Indian stocks
 - Integration of cryptocurrency portfolios

 ## Features